Toilet design trends deserve a spot atop a list of vital considerations for any bathroom renovation.

-Choosing the right unit from amongst all the toilet design trends is a significant job.
+Choosing the right unit from amongst all the toilet design trends and finding the right plumber to check any water damage is a significant job, the plumber Brisbane North will help you with this part.
 There are shapes, sizes, colors and performance issues to consider.
 Here’s a place to begin:

 - One Piece or Two – two-piece toilets are the traditional common option.
 Tank and bowl pieces fit together to form a working unit.
 There’s a seam area that can be hard to keep clean.
 The newer one-piece designs offer more style options, are seamless and easier to clean.
 They are also on the high end of the price scale.

 TIPS FROM A PRO – Many manufacturers product their one-piece toilets in traditional-looking styles so there’s a good chance that if your budget and installation plans lean toward it you can get classic appearance in a one-piece unit.

 - High Tank or Low – for some rustic or country-look bathroom renovations the two-piece style is taken to an extreme with a tank set higher on the wall than normal – using a pull-chain release.
 Designed for “Old World” or old-time appeal they function well if they fit your décor.
 The standard tank is adjacent to the bowl in a low setting.
 Most homeowners go with this option.